amogh7joshi/engagement-detection/README.md

 You can replace the current locations with those on your computer.

 ## Usage

+Currently, all models have been configured to work with the `fer2013` dataset.
+Integration with the `ck+` dataset is in progress.

 **Model Training**: Run the `trainmodel.py` script.
 You can edit the number of epochs in the argparse argument at the top of the file.
 Alternatively, you can run itt from the command line using the flags as mentioned by the